secretstartups/handbook/eba/e-group-scheduling/index.html.md

 ## Scheduling for Stella Treas, Chief of Staff

-* All meeting requests should go through the CoS's EBA, Katie Gammon
+* All meeting requests should go through Katrina Allen
 * Priority given to candidate interviews, CEO, E-Group, GitLab BoD, and direct reports to the CoS
 * Limited availability due to personal commitments from 7-9am PT Mon.-Fri. due personal commitments during the California shelter in place order (related to Covid-19).
 Can often make meetings during these blocks, if given advance notice, but strong preference for meeting outside of these times
 * If meetings need to happen before 9am PT or after 5pm PT check with EBA